phrygianjack/reverse_polish_notation/README.md

 This is a simple Reverse Polish Notation Calculator.

-Some info about the app:

-* Ruby version 2.3.11
+Visit the live application: https://rev-pol-not.herokuapp.com/

+---

+# Implementation Details:

-* Rails v.5.03
+* Built using Ruby on Rails (5.02)

-* System dependencies: RSPec

-To install, clone the repository to your local machine.
+* Single-Page Application using JQuery

+* Twitter Bootstrap 4 for front-end styling

+* RuboCop for code style enforcement